shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 The possibility of crosswise definition of the logical "primitive signs" of Frege and Russell shows by itself that these are not primitive signs and that they signify no relations.

-And it is obvious that the "$\supset$" which we define by means of "$\neg$" and "$\lor$" is identical with that by which we define "$\lor$" with the help of "$\neg$", and that this "$\lor$" is the same as the first, and so on.
+And it is obvious that the "$\supset$" which we define by means of "$\not$" and "$\lor$" is identical with that by which we define "$\lor$" with the help of "$\not$", and that this "$\lor$" is the same as the first, and so on.

-### 5.43 That from a fact $p$ an infinite number of others should follow, namely, $\neg\neg p$, $\neg\neg\neg\neg p$, etc., is indeed hardly to be believed, and it is no less wonderful that the infinite number of propositions of logic (of mathematics) should follow from half a dozen "primitive propositions".
+### 5.43 That from a fact $p$ an infinite number of others should follow, namely, $\not\not p$, $\not\not\not\not p$, etc., is indeed hardly to be believed, and it is no less wonderful that the infinite number of propositions of logic (of mathematics) should follow from half a dozen "primitive propositions".

 But the propositions of logic say the same thing.
 That is, nothing.

 ### 5.44 Truth-functions are not material functions.

 If e.g. an affirmation can be produced by repeated denial, is the denial---in any sense---contained in the affirmation?
-Does "$\neg\neg p$" deny $\neg p$, or does it affirm $p$; or both?
+Does "$\not\not p$" deny $\not p$, or does it affirm $p$; or both?

-The proposition "$\neg\neg p$" does not treat of denial as an object, but the possibility of denial is already prejudged in affirmation.
+The proposition "$\not\not p$" does not treat of denial as an object, but the possibility of denial is already prejudged in affirmation.

-And if there was an object called "$\neg$", then "$\neg\neg p$" would have to say something other than "$p$".
-For the one proposition would then treat of $\neg$, the other would not.
+And if there was an object called "$\not$", then "$\not\not p$" would have to say something other than "$p$".
+For the one proposition would then treat of $\not$, the other would not.

-#### 5.441 This disappearance of the apparent logical constants also occurs if "$\neg(\exists x).\neg fx$" says the same as "$(x).fx$", or "$(\exists x).fx.x=a$" the same as "$fa$".
+#### 5.441 This disappearance of the apparent logical constants also occurs if "$\not(\exists x).\not fx$" says the same as "$(x).fx$", or "$(\exists x).fx.x=a$" the same as "$fa$".

 #### 5.442 If a proposition is given to us then the results of all truth-operations which have it as their basis are given with it.

 ### 5.45 If there are logical primitive signs a correct logic must make clear their position relative to one another and justify their existence.
 The construction of logic out of its primitive signs must become clear.

 #### 5.451 If logic has primitive ideas these must be independent of one another.
 If a primitive idea is introduced it must be introduced in all contexts in which it occurs at all.
 One cannot therefore introduce it for one context and then again for another.
-For example, if denial is introduced, we must understand it in propositions of the form "$\neg p$", just as in propositions like "$\neg(p \lor q)$", "$(\exists x).\neg fx$" and others.
+For example, if denial is introduced, we must understand it in propositions of the form "$\not p$", just as in propositions like "$\not(p \lor q)$", "$(\exists x).\not fx$" and others.
 We may not first introduce it for one class of cases and then for another, for it would then remain doubtful whether its meaning in the two cases was the same, and there would be no reason to use the same way of symbolizing in the two cases.

 (In short, what Frege ("Grundgesetze der Arithmetik") has said about the introduction of signs by definitions holds, mutatis mutandis, for the introduction of primitive signs also.)